 - Who is the Hosted Travel Agent in 2018?

 - Travel Agency Startup Costs and Earnings: What to Expect

 And let's complicate things even more.
 Because why not?
 You've already read this far! 😊

 The section on employee travel agent salary is going to give you numbers that will be close to what you can expect if you get hired on at an agency.
 However, when we're talking about agency owners (for storefronts or home based agencies), salary numbers can be misleading.

 1) Business owners get write-offs.
 I can write off my office.
 I can write off my work trips.
 I can write off my work phone and meals with colleagues where I discuss business.
 When I do that, it lowers what I report for my taxable income (ahem, salary) to the IRS.
 Not only that, but travel agents will vary WILDLY in terms of how much of their income they write off.

 2) Business owners may not be reporting all of their income.
 Since cash transactions leave no paper trail for the IRS to follow, many small businesses won't report cash transactions and by doing so, they lower the income/earnings they report to the government.

 So, keep those things in mind when you're looking at the earning potential!

-They’ve got loads of data on travel agent salaries that they pull from.
+Well, you've come this far and now your patience will be rewarded with ASTA's nifty travel agent salary tool.
+They've got loads of data on travel agent salaries that they pull from.
 They just ask you to input a few details: